oracle/graal/docs/reference-manual/native-image/Resources.md

 Resource Bundle lookup is a complex and dynamic mechanism which utilizes a lot of Java VM infrastructure.
 As a result, it causes the size of the executable to increase for smaller applications such as `HelloWorld`.
-Therefore, an optimized mode is set by default in which this lookup is simplified utilizing the fact that all bundles are known ahead of build time.
+Therefore, an optimized mode is set by default in which this lookup is simplified utilizing the fact that all resource bundles are known ahead of build time.
 For the original Java VM lookup, use the `-H:-LocalizationOptimizedMode` option.

 ### Further Reading